adnan-td/React-Rolodex/README.md

 ## How to Run the project on your Device

 First step is install latest version of Node on your device.\
-Get any one of the variants (both give similar output).\
+Get any one of the variants by selecting the branch and download it (both have similar output).\
 In the project directory, you can run:

 ### `npm install`

 Runs the node pakage manager (npm) and installs the dependencies of the project.

+### `npm audit fix` (optional but recommended)

+Runs the node pakage manager (npm) and fixes any issue with modules.

 ### `npm start`